 The social principles for AI are comprised of seven principles: (1) Human-centric, (2) Education/Literacy, (3) Privacy Protection, (4) Ensuring Security, (5) Fair Competition, (6) Fairness, Accountability, and Transparency, and (7) Innovation.
 The Governance Guidelines for Implementation of AI Principles (hereinafter referred to as the "AI Governance Guidelines") present action targets to be implemented by an AI company, with the aim of supporting the implementation of the AI principles that is required for the facilitation of deployment of AI.
-In addition, hypothetical examples of implementation corresponding to each of the action targets and practical examples for gap analysis between AI governance goals and current state (hereinafter referred to as "examples for gap analysis are for reference purposes only and are not intended to be exhaustive.
+In addition, hypothetical examples of implementation corresponding to each of the action targets and practical examples for gap analysis between AI governance goals and current state (hereinafter referred to as "examples for gap analysis") are also shown.
+However, the examples of implementation and examples for gap analysis are for reference purposes only and are not intended to be exhaustive.